waydadz/Waydadz/README.md

-# Admin Panel Waydadz
+# Admin Panel Waydadz AS
-#akhil shravan